anhgodslayer/ctf_writeups/PWN101/THM_pwn101.md

 ```
 ## Flag3
-Use gdb to reverse engineee `general` func using `disassemble general`  and remember `scanf` with option `%s` will cause some problem with our payload , if we read the assembly code we now buffer is 32 so we need more 8 byte to overwrite rbp and  6 byte to write to rip.
+Use gdb to reverse engineer `general` func using `disassemble general`  and remember `scanf` with option `%s` will cause some problem with our payload , if we read the assembly code we now buffer is 32 so we need more 8 byte to overwrite rbp and  6 byte to write to rip.
 This only to find offset not payload and after that we find `offset = 40`

 ![img](CTF_img/THM_pwn101/1.png)